Breaking ECDSA with Electromagnetic Side-Channel Attacks: Challenges and Practicality on Modern Smartphones: Cryptography on Android: Implementations and attack surfaces

 After the publication of \cite{alam_nonce_at_once}, libgcrypt adopted a countermeasure, which we analyze in detail in \cref{sec:revisiting}.
 Adopting a countermeasure for OpenSSL was discussed but never realized\footnote{\url{https://github.com/openssl/openssl/pull/14464}}\footnote{\url{https://github.com/openssl/openssl/pull/15702}}\footnote{\url{https://github.com/openssl/openssl/pull/16543}}.
 Therefore, it is still vulnerable to the attack from~\cite{alam_nonce_at_once,nascimento_ecc_cmov_sca,nascimento_ecc_embedded_sca}.

-\paragraph{Alternative implementations and attacks} Alternative attacks on the double-and-always-add routine do not target the conditional swap, but the value of an intermediate coordinate by using online template attacks to recover whether addition was executed on the input coordinate or not~\cite{batina_online_ta, dugardin_dismantling_ecc_ta, roelofs_online_ta_other_side}.
+\paragraph{Alternative implementations and attacks} Alternative attacks on the double-and-always-add routine do not target the conditional swap, but the value of an intermediate coordinate by using online template attacks to recover whether an addition was executed on the input coordinate or not~\cite{batina_online_ta, dugardin_dismantling_ecc_ta, roelofs_online_ta_other_side}.
 Some libraries such as BoringSSL and WolfSSL use a windowed multiplication with a precomputed table~\cite{bernstein_highspeed_signatures}.
 Profiled and non-profiled attacks on such implementations were proposed in~\cite{weissbart_one_trace, jin_ecdsa_collision}.
-The authors of \cite{medwed_ta_ecdsa} propose a template attack that targets intermediate points on a curve to recover the first few bits of the nonce.
-This could in theory work independent from the used multiplication algorithm.
-Lastly, many libraries formerly used \ac{wnaf} and \ac{naf} double-and-add algorithms\footnote{e.g., OpenSSL until release \textit{1.1.1} (2018): \url{https://openssl-library.org/news/openssl-1.1.1-notes/index.html}}, where the sequence of double-and-add operations leaks nonce-bits.
+The authors of \cite{medwed_ta_ecdsa} proposed a template attack that targets intermediate points on a curve to recover the first few bits of the nonce.
+This could in theory work independently of the used multiplication algorithm.
+Lastly, many libraries formerly used \ac{wnaf} and \ac{naf} double-and-add algorithms\footnote{e.g., OpenSSL until release \textit{1.1.1} (2018): \url{https://openssl-library.org/news/openssl-1.1.1-notes/index.html}}, where the sequence of double-and-add operations leaks nonce bits.
 This was exploited in \cite{belgarric_ecdsa_android,genkin_ecdsa_mobile_nonintrusive,genkin_ecdh_sca_pc}.